MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 | GPT-4.1 | GA | Consumes AIB credits in Power Apps and flows following the **Standard** rate. [learn more](https://go.microsoft.com/fwlink/?linkid=2085130) <br>Consumes messages in Microsoft Copilot Studio following the **Standard** rate. [learn more](https://go.microsoft.com/fwlink/?linkid=2307400) | Trained on data up to June 2024.
 Context allowed up to 128K tokens.| [Feature availability by regions for prompts](availability-region.md)|
 | o3 | GA | Consumes AIB credits in Power Apps and flows following the **Premium** rate. [learn more](https://go.microsoft.com/fwlink/?linkid=2085130) <br>Consumes messages in Microsoft Copilot Studio following the **Premium** rate. [learn more](https://go.microsoft.com/fwlink/?linkid=2307400)  | Trained on data up to June 2024.
 Context allowed up to 200K tokens. | [Feature availability by regions for prompts](availability-region.md)|

 Choose between the model based on capabilities and scenarios.
+In some regions like US government regions, GPT-4o mini and GPT-4o are still in use.
+These models follow licensing rules and offer functionalities comparable to GPT-4.1 mini and GPT-4.1, respectively.
+Check [Feature availability by regions for prompts](availability-region.md).

 ### Models comparison